Judiciary panel requests more info on Kushner

 Finally, the senators requested documents related to Flynn's security clearance.
 They said the deadline to produce the documents is November 27.

-Kushner's attorney -- who was in court Thursday representing New Jersey Democratic Sen. Bob Menendez on unrelated corruption charges -- did not immediately respond to CNN's request for comment.
+Kushner's attorney told CNN in a statement that Kushner has been "responsive" to all requests.

+"We provided the judiciary committee with all relevant documents that had to do with Mr. Kushner's calls, contacts or meetings with Russians during the campaign and transition, which was the request," the statement said.
+"We also informed the committee we will be open to responding to any additional requests and that we will continue to work with White House counsel for any responsive documents from after the inauguration.
+We have been in a dialogue with the committee and will continue to do so as part of Mr. Kushner's voluntary cooperation with relevant bipartisan inquiries."

-The spotlight over Kushner's security clearance form has become a focus in the Russia investigation as congressional committees try to determine whether any inappropriate meetings or contacts occurred between Russian officials and Trump associates during the campaign season.
+The spotlight on Kushner's security clearance form has become a focus in the Russia investigation as congressional committees try to determine whether any inappropriate meetings or contacts occurred between Russian officials and Trump associates during the campaign season.

 In a statement to Congress in July, Kushner downplayed the significance of those meetings, saying they occurred during the normal course of a campaign and transition period.